Frequently Asked Questions

 Merits are issued to celebrate student successes such as good classwork or behaviour, excellent homework, effort, and supporting others.
 Merit points are accumulated across the whole academic year, and rewards are given out to pupils at the end of each term.
 These include letters home, vouchers for snacks from the canteen, Amazon gift cards and the choice of a special activity e.g. extra non-uniform day, a pass to skip the lunch queue etc. In addition, pin badges and certificates are given to pupils when they reach an accumulation of a set number of merit points.

-Demerits are issued in sets of 5 points for uniform issues, rudeness/answering back, eating/chewing or drinking in class, lateness, lack of work or lack of equipment.
-Detentions for the accumulation of 30+ demerit points are run on Friday evenings.
-There is no late bus and arrangements for collecting students are the responsibility of parents.
-Detention is automatic for chewing gum and is currently held after school on Wednesdays.
+Demerits are issued in sets of 5 or 10 points for elements of behaviour that we actively discourage, these include uniform issues, rudeness/answering back, eating/chewing or drinking in class, talking in class, lateness, lack of work or lack of equipment.
+The demerits currently worth 10 points are rudeness / answering back, inappropriate conduct, persistent talking and use of a mobile phone (which also results in the phone being confiscated).
+Detentions for the accumulation of 30+ demerit points are run on Friday evenings, and further sanctions are issued for accumulation of 4 or more demerit detentions during an academic year.
+There is no late bus on a Friday, and arrangements for collecting students are the responsibility of parents.

 What happens if my child is selected to represent school in a sporting fixture?